RECON IMAGER Manual

 It is highly recommended that you use HFS+ (macOS Extended) for native support in Mac environments and to preserve Apple Extended Metadata during logical imaging.

 To mount Apple native file systems within Windows consider using applications such as HFS+ for Windows by Paragon.

-RECON IMAGER can decrypt a FileVault 2 encrypted volume if you know the passcode or have the Recovery Key.
-From the Disk Manager, highlight the FileVault volume and select “Decrypt”.
+RECON IMAGER can decrypt FileVault 2 encrypted volumes if the passcode or the Recovery Key is known.
+To decrypt, highlight the FileVault volume within Disk Manager and select “Decrypt”.

-You be presented with a window where you can enter either the user’s password or the Recovery Key.
-Once the password or key is entered select “Decrypt” and the decrypted FileVault volume will display in the Disk Manager screen.
+A window will appear allowing the entry of the user’s password or the Recovery Key.
+Once the password or key is entered select “Decrypt.”

 If the FileVault volume was on a macOS Extended file system (HFS+) a new decrypted volume will mount with a new disk number.

 If the FileVault volume was on an APFS file system no new volumes will mount.

 For convenience, the system’s detected date and time will appear at the bottom of the RECON IMAGER window.
 This can be used to check to see if the reported system clock is accurate.

 The RECON IMAGER Disk Imager allows for the acquisition of any internal disk(s) or volumes or any attached storage media including other Macs in Target Disk Mode.
 The options presented in the Disk Imager will change depending on what Image Type (output format) is selected.

 The Source field allows you to select the source device (e.g., the suspect’s hard drive) to be imaged.